statisticsnorway/ssb-project-cli/README.md

 pip install ssb-project-cli
 ```

-## Installation
+## Releasing a new version

-Releasing a new version of the CLI
+To release a new version of the CLI, run the following sequence.

 ```console
 git switch --create release main